 A number of AHPA’s members market products that consist of or contain ingredients used in Chinese herbal traditions such as Traditional Chinese Medicine (TCM), and some of these ingredients require labeling as allergens.
 Members therefore should understand the requirements of this law when using these ingredients.

-This guidance document covers:
+This guidance document addresses the following topics:

 - Major food allergens

-- Tree nuts requiring labels
+- Tree nuts requiring allergen labels

 - Exemptions to FALCPA labelling